 Because aluminum is lighter, it allows automakers to increase dent resistance—they can make body panels thicker while still lowering weight.
 And a lower weight vehicle has better acceleration, better braking and better handling.
 In addition, lighter vehicles can haul and tow more because the engine isn’t carrying unneeded weight.

 When applied to an optimized automotive body structure, aluminum can provide a weight savings of up to 50 percent compared with the traditional mild steel structure.
 Aluminum body structures are equal or superior in strength to steel and absorb twice as much crash-induced energy.
 Primary-structure weight savings also allow other vehicle systems to be downsized (including the engine, transmission, suspension and wheels).
 Across the board, in weight, strength and safety, aluminum’s advantages are clear.
-That’s why a survey of North American automakers projected aluminum content of the average vehicle to nearly double by 2025.
+That’s why a survey of automakers projected that by 2025, more than 75 percent of pickups and 20 percent of SUVs and large sedans produced in North America will be aluminum-bodied.

 Nearly 90 percent of automotive aluminum scrap—more than a half-million tons a year—is recovered and recycled.
 To place this in perspective: Recycling 1 ton of aluminum saves the energy equivalent of 21 barrels of oil.
-The environmental wins continue: Independent studies have confirmed that automotive aluminum has a 20 percent smaller lifecycle CO2 footprint than steel.
-And compared with today’s steel cars, a fleet of aluminum vehicles saves the equivalent of 44 million tons of CO2 emissions.
+The environmental wins continue: A peer-reviewed study by the Department of Energy's Oak Ridge National Laboratory found that an aluminum-intensive vehicle can achieve up to a 20 percent reduction in total life cycle energy consumption and up to a 17 percent reduction in CO2 emissions.

 Increasingly, consumers are demanding more fuel-efficient vehicles.
 Considering this along with new fuel economy regulations that will require the U.S. vehicle fleet to average 54.5 miles per gallon by 2025, the auto industry is responding.
 One example: Ford’s new all-aluminum-body F-150 pickup truck.
 This move toward aluminum has profound implications—the Ford F-150 is the most popular vehicle of any kind in the United States and one of the most profitable motor vehicle lines in the world.
 The new F-150 truck will shed 700 pounds (approximately 15 percent in vehicle body-weight) with a high-strength, military-grade all-aluminum body.
 This weight reduction will enable Ford’s trucks to go farther on a gallon of gasoline and will open the door to other changes, like smaller engines, that can further boost fuel economy.